Review of ethnicity harmonised standard: findings from phase 1 of our research

 Once this work is completed, we will:

-- publish a further update in late Spring 2023 on the remaining findings of our continued research and engagement
+- publish a further update in late Spring 2023 on the remaining findings of our continued research and engagement — the update on the findings from the second phase of our research is now available

 - identify potential changes to the design of the ethnicity question used within the current harmonised standard and its associated guidance to address the diverse user needs that have been raised by those using the data and the respondents